Home ownership on the Monterey Peninsula

 Put your possessions in storage — and go on a vacation or stay in a hotel.
 This is a possibility when you have identified your replacement property, and just need to bridge the gap between moving out of the old place and into the new.
 Several moving companies combine moving and storage.
 They pack your possessions in a shipping container and store them until you move in to the new place.

 Rent back — this can be built into the contract for the sale of your house.
 Your buyer agrees to let you stay in the home after closing, for a set time (30, 60, 90 days, etc).
 The purchase closes, you receive the profits, and then stay in the home and pay the buyer rent until the agreed move out date.
 This can be a useful scenario but it will limit buyer interest in your listing to some degree.

 Selling as a Contingency of Buying

-Another common way to facilitate moving-up or downsizing to your next home is to make a contingent offer.
+Another common way to facilitate the need to move-up or downsize to your next home is to make a contingent offer.
 You can make an offer to buy a home, with the condition that you are successfully able to sell your own home first.
 If you end up unable to sell your own home, you can back out of the purchase.
-This means the seller of the home you are buying is going to have to take a chance on you and your ability to perform.
-In a hot seller’s market, these types of offers are not always as attractive.
-When homes are selling a few days after they hit the market, and are getting multiple offers, it can be a challenge for a contingent offer to compete with cash offers or more favorable terms.
+This contingency allows you the convenience of shopping for a new home without having the sale of your current property finalized.

 Be in Escrow — Ideally, you will want to have your own property already in contract before making a contingent offer.
-This way you can show the seller, “Look, here is our sale contract, we already have our property in escrow and we will close on this date.”
+This way we will show the seller, “Look, here is our sale contract, we already have our property in escrow and we will close on this date.”
 The further along you are into your own escrow, the better.

 Be Active on the Market — If your house isn’t in escrow yet, the next best scenario is to be actively listed on the market.
 This way, we can say, “Look, here is our beautiful listing, look how it is positioned to sell, we will be in escrow in no time.”
 We can invite the agent and/or seller to come preview the property to see for themselves.
 We can also build a case by providing a detailed market report on why the home is priced well, and what we are doing to get it sold.